Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 In SBMFT, the transition between a quantum spin-liquid phase and a magnetically ordered phase can be naturally described in terms of Bose condensation of spinons upon closure of the spinon gap.
-The tendency described above reflects the physical picture that, as $\kappa$ increases and quantum fluctuations are reduced, the spinon bands broaden and eventually condense, driving the system into a magnetically ordered phase.
+This tendency can be understood as follows: as $\kappa$ increases and quantum fluctuations are reduced, the spinon bands broaden and eventually condense, driving the system into a magnetically ordered phase.
 Consistent with this picture, Fig.~\ref{fig:SBMFT_dispersion}(a) shows that increasing $\kappa$ lowers several local minima of the spinon dispersion along the $q$ path toward zero energy.
 The corresponding $\kappa$ dependence of the minimum gap $\omega_{\min}$ is shown in Fig.~\ref{fig:SBMFT_dispersion}(b).
 From this, we find that the quantum spin-liquid phase can persist up to $\kappa\sim1.37$.
 This result is consistent with the phase diagram obtained in a previous study~\cite{Messio-Bieri-2017}.
 Furthermore, to examine the magnetic instability induced by the DM interaction for $\kappa=0.6,0.7,0.8,0.9,$ and $1.0$, we plot in Fig.~\ref{fig:SBMFT_dispersion}(c) the $d^{z}$ dependence of $\omega_{\min}$ for each $\kappa$.
 From these results, we find that increasing the DM interaction destabilizes the spin-liquid phase and eventually drives the system into a magnetically ordered phase as the spinon gap closes.
 The $d^{z}$ dependence of $\omega_{\min}$ is qualitatively similar for all values of $\kappa$: $\omega_{\min}$ decreases gradually over a wide range of $d^{z}$ and then drops rapidly as $d^{z}$ approaches its critical value, while remaining continuous throughout.
 Since the gap at $d^{z}=0$ is smaller for larger $\kappa$, the system reaches the quantum critical point at a smaller value of $d^{z}$ as $\kappa$ increases.